liquibase/liquibase-neo4j/README.md

 Liquibase command 'updateSQL' was executed successfully.
 ```

-The `updateSQL` commands dumps the queries Liquibase **would** run to the standard output.
+The `updateSQL` commands dumps to the standard output the queries Liquibase **would** run.
 The database remains untouched.

-In the middle of the output, you should the query of the previously defined change set.
+In the middle of the output, you should see the query of the previously defined change set.
-It seems we're good to go!
+Time to run the change sets for real this time!

 ### Run

-Now is time to run the `update` command:
+Run the following:

 ```shell
 liquibase --url jdbc:neo4j:bolt://localhost \